 A radio-quiet zone in the vicinity of the L2 Sun-Earth Lagrange point

-(Question ITU-R 147/7)
+Scope

+The L2 Sun-Earth Lagrange point or L2 point, some 1 500 000 km from the Earth, provides a radio quiet environment and stable orbits that are used for space-based radio astronomy and space research service (passive) missions.
+Some such missions are currently using the L2 point, and more are planned.
+This Recommendation provides timely supporting information and reiterates the importance of preserving the radio-quiet environment of the L2 point as a basis for future space-based radio astronomy missions.

 The ITU Radiocommunication Assembly,

 considering

-a) that radio astronomy observations made by radio telescopes in space offer important advantages related to the avoidance of observing through the Earth’s ionosphere and troposphere, and the use of very long interferometer baselines between telescopes in space and on the Earth;
+a) that radio astronomy observations from space offer important advantages owing to the absence of atmospheric attenuation and scattering and the possibility of using very long interferometer baselines between antennas;

-b) that the vicinity of the L2 Sun-Earth Lagrange point (see Annex 1) is a relatively radio-quiet zone because of its great distance from the Earth (about 1.5 million kilometres);
+b) that the low levels of spectral power flux-density in the vicinity of the L2 point (see Annex 1) from transmitters operating on the Earth and in space between the Earth and the geostationary orbit permit highly sensitive radio astronomy observations;

-c) that quasi-stable orbits having radii up to about 250 000 km are possible in the vicinity of the L2 point, and can be used by space-based astronomy stations;
+c) that quasi-stable orbits having radii up to about 250 000 km exist in the vicinity of the L2 point;

-d) that space radio astronomy stations in the vicinity of the L2 point are being designed (see Annex 2);

-e) that it is desirable for space radio astronomy stations in the vicinity of the L2 point to be able to observe in most frequency bands, in order to exploit the full scientific potential of the L2 point; f) that the low levels of spectral power flux-density in the vicinity of the L2 point from the quiet Sun and from transmitters operating on the Earth and in space between the Earth and the geostationary orbit, would permit highly sensitive radio astronomy observations to be made at that location;
+d) that it is desirable for space-based radio astronomy stations in the vicinity of the L2 point to be able to observe at all radio frequencies, in order to exploit the full scientific potential of the L2 point;

-g) that viewed from the L2 point almost all sources of interference will lie within a cone no more than 3.2 across (as determined by the diameter of the geostationary orbit):
+e) that viewed from the L2 point almost all sources of radio interference will lie within a cone no more than 3.2 across as determined by the apparent diameter of the geostationary orbit,

-h) that additional rejection of interference can be obtained by using antennas having low side lobes and back lobes,recommends
+recognizing

+that space-based radio astronomy missions are currently operating in the vicinity of the L2 point and that future missions are being planned (see Annex 2),

+further recognizing

+a) that Earth-space and space-Earth transmissions to/from the vicinity of the L2 point are needed to control, communicate and relay data from space-based radio astronomy missions operating in the vicinity of the L2 point;

+b) that space research service missions, including space research (passive), not conducting radio astronomy observations may receive and transmit in the space-Earth or space-space directions either in transit or while operating in the vicinity of and beyond the L2 point;

+c) that specific frequency allocations have been made to the space research service for the purposes of controlling, communicating and relaying data from space missions,

+recommends

-1 that administrations note the scientific importance of the L2 point and take all practicable steps to maintain the radio-quiet environment in the vicinity of the L2 point;
+1 that administrations should note the scientific importance of the L2 Lagrange point of the Sun-Earth system and take all practicable steps to maintain the radio-quiet environment in its vicinity;

-2 that administrations, in making frequency assignments that may affect missions near the L2 point, should protect a volume of space of radius 250 000 km, centred on the L2 Lagrange point of the Sun-Earth system as a coordination zone of low electromagnetic emission, where all radio transmissions originating in the coordination zone are confined to specified bands of frequencies and limited transmitter powers;
+2 that administrations, in making frequency assignments that may affect missions operating near the L2 point, should protect a volume of space of radius 250 000 km centred about the L2 point as a coordination zone of low electromagnetic emission, where all radio transmissions originating in and passing through the zone are confined to frequency bands allocated to the space research service for the purpose of controlling, communicating and relaying data transmissions;

-3 that to minimize mutual interference problems among space missions using the zone, administrations are urged to encourage the operators of those services to coordinate their activities.Annex 1
+3 that administrations should mutually coordinate activities involving use of the L2 point so as to minimize interference to radio astronomy observations or space research (passive) missions in its vicinity.

+Annex 1

 Vicinity of the L2 Sun-Earth Lagrange point